 Lake Mburo National Park

-This Lake Mburo National Park covers 260 kms; it is situated in Mbarara District, with an altitude range from of 1220 m to 1828 m above sea level.
+Lake Mburo National Park, covers 260 kms; it is situated in Mbarara District, with an altitude range from of 1220 m to 1828 m above sea level.
 The park is named after the Lake which lies in this territory.

 Species found in Lake Mburo National Park

-This little park hosts a variety of animals, that is to say 68 mammal species, including a large number of impalas, antelope the origin of “Kampala’s” name, Uganda kobs, zebras, Ankole cattle, buffaloes, topis, leopards, spotted hyenas, waterbucks, warthogs, oribi, bushbucks, duikers.
-There are 315 bird species, including red faced barbet, crested crane, shoebill stork and papyrus yellow warbler.
+This little park hosts a variety of animals, that is to say 68 mammal species, including a large number of impalas, antelope the origin of “Kampala’s” name, Uganda kobs, zebras, Ankole cattle, Cape Buffaloes, Topis, Leopards, spotted hyenas, waterbucks, warthogs, oribi, bushbucks, duikers.
+There are 315 bird species, including red faced barbet, crested crane, shoebill and papyrus yellow warbler.
 The vegetation is dominated by an open Savannah of Acacia trees, Olea and Boscia.

 Lake Mburo National Park lies between the towns of Masaka and Mbarara in western Uganda, 228 km from Kampala – about 3½ hrs drives.
 Two gates enter the park from the Mbarara road.
 Approaching from Kampala, the turning to Nshara gate is 13 kms past Lyantonde.
 The junction for Sanga gate is at Sanga trading centre, 27 kms past Lyantonde.
 Both junctions are clearly signposted.
 It is about 20 minutes drive from either gate to Rwonyo.